New Italy Government Lets Rescued Migrants Disembark - UrduPoint

 "Having been designated a place of safety that qualifies as such is good news," said Nicola Stalla, search and rescue coordinator aboard the Ocean Viking.

-"But having to wait several days to several weeks is not tolerable," Stalla said in a statement from SOS Mediteranee.
+"After disembarkation, the Ocean Viking should head back to her search and rescue mission... because people continue to die in these waters where no rescue ship is currently present," Stalla said in a statement.

-- 'Abusive ministers' - Salvini pulled the plug on the previous government in August in the hope of snap elections.
+- 'Refugee camp of Europe' - Salvini pulled the plug on the previous government in August in the hope of snap elections.

 His move backfired and the League leader is now in opposition after previous ally the Five Star Movement and the centre-left Democratic Party agreed a coalition.